algorandfoundation/algokit-cli/docs/features/project/bootstrap.md

 ### Bootstrap all

-You can run `algokit project bootstrap all` which will run all three commands `algokit project bootstrap env`, `algokit project bootstrap npm` and `algokit project bootstrap poetry` inside the current directory and all immediate sub-directories.
-This command is executed by default after initialising a new project via the [AlgoKit Init](./init.md) command.
+Execute `algokit project bootstrap all` to initiate `algokit project bootstrap env`, `algokit project bootstrap npm`, and `algokit project bootstrap poetry` commands within the current directory and all its immediate sub-directories.
+This comprehensive command is automatically triggered following the initialization of a new project through the [AlgoKit Init](./init.md) command.

+#### Filtering Options

+The `algokit project bootstrap all` command includes flags for more granular control over the bootstrapping process within [AlgoKit workspaces](../init.md#workspaces):

+- `--project-name`: This flag allows you to specify one or more project names to bootstrap.
+Only projects matching the provided names will be bootstrapped.
+This is particularly useful in monorepos or when working with multiple projects in the same directory structure.

+- `--type`: Use this flag to limit the bootstrapping process to projects of a specific type (e.g., `frontend`, `backend`, `contract`).
+This option streamlines the setup process by focusing on relevant project types, reducing the overall bootstrapping time.

+These new flags enhance the flexibility and efficiency of the bootstrapping process, enabling developers to tailor the setup according to project-specific needs.

+## Further Reading

 To learn more about the `algokit project bootstrap` command, please refer to [bootstrap](../../cli/index.md#bootstrap) in the AlgoKit CLI reference documentation.